 With at least one linear sketch entity or curve available in the graphics area:

-- Click the Edit curve feature () on the toolbar.
+- Click the Edit curve feature (

 -